 Recommendation: Allow one or more of the following ports to connect to 'multiplayer.arcademicskillbuilders.com' or IP address '188.8.131.52'.

 - TCP Port 80: This port is used for normal web traffic and will often work by default.
 However, some "deep packet inspection" filters will reject the multiplayer traffic regardless.

 - TCP Port 843: This port is used to distribute socket policy files and likely won't work by default.
 Some newer versions of the Flash Player require the use of this port.

 - TCP Port 8080: This port is commonly used for web traffic and will sometimes work by default.
 However, some schools use a proxy server on this port, and that can cause problems for the multiplayer connection.

 - TCP Port 6700: This port is not commonly used and likely won't work by default.
 However, no other services use this port, so if allowed it should always work for the multiplayer games.

 Ensure your software is up to date

-Please contact us if you're still having problems and we'll get it working.
+Please contact us if you are still having problems.
+We will help troubleshoot and get it working.